 Is there ozone depletion from heterogeneous reactions on the stratospheric aerosols?
-How do changes in other species, such as H2O, Br, and Cl, interact with the ozone chemistry, and what is the dependence on temperature changes and the location and time of year of the aerosols?
-Simulations of increased aerosol loading have also found changes in upper tropospheric chemistry (Hendricks et al., 1999).
+How do changes in other species, such as H2O, NOx, and those containing Br and Cl, interact with the ozone chemistry, and what is the dependence on temperature changes and the location and time of year of the aerosols?
+Simulations of increased aerosol loading have also found changes in upper tropospheric chemistry (Hendricks et al. 1999).

-As the aerosols leave the stratosphere, and as the aerosols affect the upper troposphere temperature and circulation, are there interactions with circus clouds?
-Do circus clouds increase or decrease, and how do these changes depend on the aerosol concentration and particular atmospheric conditions?
-How can observed cirrus changes be attributed to volcanic effects as compared to changes that would take place anyway in response to normal weather and climate variability?
-The connection between stratospheric sulfate aerosols and cirrus clouds in the upper troposphere has been studied in the context of volcanoes, with some studies indicating an effect from volcanic eruptions mixed with a signal from El Niño/Southern Oscillation (ENSO) (e.g., Wylie et al. 1994, Sassen et al. 1995, Song et al. 1996, Wang et al., 1995), but others finding no impact (Luo et al. 2003, Massie et al. 2003, Lohmann et al. 2003); the issue is important but not yet resolved.
+As the aerosols leave the stratosphere, and as the aerosols affect the upper troposphere temperature and circulation, are there interactions with cirrus clouds?
+Do cirrus clouds increase or decrease, and how do these changes depend on the aerosol concentration and particular atmospheric conditions?
+How can observed cirrus changes be attributed to volcanic effects as compared to changes that would take place in response to normal climate variability?
+The connection between stratospheric sulfate aerosols and cirrus clouds in the upper troposphere has been studied in the context of volcanoes, with some studies indicating an effect from volcanic eruptions mixed with a signal from ENSO (e.g., Wylie et al. 1994; Sassen et al. 1995; Song et al. 1996), but others finding no impact (Luo et al. 2002; Massie et al. 2003; Lohmann et al. 2003).
+The issue is important and not yet resolved, but the Kuebbeler et al. (2012) modeling study found that cirrus impacts of stratospheric geoengineering would enhance the global cooling by depleting the cirrus clouds.